-Yellow clothes can be whitened by boiling them in water to which a little of the Tollowing mixture has been added: A teacup of paraffin, limewater, and turpentine; equal parts sugar, one half teaspoonful sait, half of each.
+Yellow clothes can be whitened by beiling them in water to which a little of the Tollowing mixture has been added: A teacup of paraffin, limewater, and turpentine; equal parts of each.
 Put into a bottle and shake well before using.

 Medicine stains on sheets or white bed covers should be removed before thick in a double boiler. washing.
 Make a paste with fuller's-earth and ammonia, and lay it on the stains.
-When dry, wash in cold water, and, if necessary, repeat the treatment.
+When dry, wash in match.
+Around the bottom cold water, and, if necessary, repeat the treatment.

-Flannels and all woolen articles of the predominating tone of should not be put through a wringer, as they look better and do not shrink so much if they are well and colored with harmless analise.
+Flannels and all woolen articles the predominating tone of should not be put through a wringer. as they look better and do not cataway coat is short, falling shrink so much if they are well

 What It Really Is.
 An American firm is selling in England what it calls "Finest Raspberry Jam."
-The label on each jar lar nor in any way become involved made of glucome with artificial seeds
+The label on each jar bears this statement.
+"This jam is made of glucose with artificial seeds and colored with harmless analine.